Angola Prison Rodeo – The Wildest Rodeo in the South

-Whether you are a seasoned rodeo-goer or you've been wanting to check "attend a rodeo" off your bucket list for a while now, you’ll want to venture to the quiet beauty of the Tunica Hills area, north of Baton Rouge, where one of the wildest events takes place in the strangest of locations.
+Whether you are a seasoned rodeo-goer or you've been wanting to check "attend a rodeo" off your bucket list, you’ll want to venture to the beautiful Tunica Hills area, north of Baton Rouge, where one of the wildest events takes place in the strangest of locations.
 Welcome to the Louisiana State Prison grounds for the Angola Prison Rodeo.

 Other than the obvious, what really sets this rodeo apart from the more traditional rodeo is the nature of the events.
 While rodeos are designed to test the skills and athletic ability of the cowboy or cowgirl in working conditions like cattle ranching, this prison rodeo sets the stage for an exciting and nerve-racking battle of animal vs. human brawn.
 Watch the Angola Prison Rodeo video!